d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 Note that we should not take it for granted that we are able to recover the parameters accurately.
-This only happens for a special category problems: strongly convex optimization problems with 'enough' data to ensure that the noisy samples allow us to recover the underlying dependency.
+This only happens for a special category problems: strongly convex optimization problems with "enough" data to ensure that the noisy samples allow us to recover the underlying dependency.
 In most cases this is *not* the case.
 In fact, the parameters of a deep network